-At All Saints’ College, we support the notion of a ‘stage not age’ approach to young people’s learning, where students are neither held back from progressing their learning merely because of their age, nor forced ahead at an inappropriate pace.
-Rather, All Saints' students are given the opportunity to exercise choice according to their skills, talents and passions.
+At All Saints’ College, we strive to ensure every community member feels visible and valued: known and appreciated for who they are - their skills, talents, passions and aspirations.
+As a result, we support the notion of a ‘stage not age’ approach to young people’s learning: students are neither held back from progressing their learning merely because of age, nor forced ahead at an inappropriate pace.
+Rather, All Saints' students are given the opportunity to exercise choice according to their skills and talents, passions and aspirations.

 While recognising the various requirements of a mandated curriculum, at All Saints’ we see the personalisation of learning as a moral imperative that addresses the academic and wellbeing needs of each young person, giving them choice, voice and agency by encouraging them to be the co-designers of their learning.